Stationary two-qubit entanglement mediated by one-dimensional plasmonic nanoarrays: Model geometry and parameters

 Following similar plasmon waveguide-mediated entanglement setups where the illuminating field polarization vector is parallel to the long axis of the waveguide \cite{Martin2-2011,Li2019}, we model the QD-NA-QD system as being driven by a $z$-polarized and time-varying electric field, $\mathbf{E}(t) \approx 2E_{0}\cos(\omega t)\hat{e}_{z}$, propagating in the $x$ direction with a wavevector $\mathbf{k} = k\hat{e}_{x}$.
 Here, $\omega$ is the driving frequency, $E_{0} = (2I/c \sqrt{\varepsilon_{m}} \varepsilon_{0})^{1/2}$ is the amplitude of the field, with $I$ being the driving field intensity, $\varepsilon_{m}$ the dielectric constant of the host medium, $c$ the speed of light in vacuum, and $\varepsilon_{0}$ the free-space permittivity.
 We have applied the \emph{long-wavelength approximation} \cite{Park2004,Lee2012}, since the MNP radius with respect to the propagation distance of light in the $x$ direction is in the Rayleigh regime: $r \ll 2\pi c/\omega$.
 Note that this approximation breaks down if the light field is polarized in the $x$ direction, since this will result in a propagation wavevector in the $z$ direction where $d_{qq} \gtrsim 2\pi c/\omega~\forall~ n>1$.
 Therefore, we do not consider the $x$-polarized field, since it leads to significant radiation damping due to phase-retardation along the length of the NA.

 As shown in Fig.~\ref{f1}, the QD-MNP and the MNP-MNP coupling rates are denoted as $g$ and $\kappa$, respectively.
-The above approximations allow us to consider nearest-neighbor dipole--dipole interactions only, since these coupling rates dominate the interactions at such length scales \cite{Lee2012}.
+The above approximations allow us to consider nearest-neighbor dipole--dipole interactions only, since these coupling strengths dominate the QD-MNP and MNP-MNP interactions at such length scales \cite{Lee2013, Lee2012}.
 In addition, they are small compared to the driving frequency, satisfying the \emph{weak-coupling approximation} \cite{Lee2013}: $g, \kappa \ll \omega = \omega_{0}$, where $\omega_{0}$ denotes the localized surface plasmon resonance (LSPR) of a single MNP in the NA.
-Refs.~\cite{Ridolfo2010,Waks2010,Cox2012,Zhao2015} have shown how $g$ is derived.
-A similar approach can be applied to an MNP homodimer (see Appendix \ref{AppA}) to obtain $\kappa$ and $\mu_{\text{MNP}}$.
+Refs.~\cite{Ridolfo2010,Waks2010,Cox2012, Zhao2015,Kim14} have shown how $g$ is derived.
+A similar approach can be applied to an MNP homodimer (see Sec.
+1 of the Supplemental Material (SM) \cite{Supp}) to obtain $\kappa$ and $\mu_{\text{MNP}}$.
 Hence, we have the following equations:

 where $s_{z} = +2$ is a dipole orientation factor corresponding to longitudinal coupling of the dipole moments involved in each coupling rate, $\mu_{QD} = er_{0}$, with $e$ being the electronic charge, $\eta \approx \omega_{0}/2(\varepsilon_{\infty} +2\varepsilon_{m})$, $\omega_{0} \approx \omega_{p}/\sqrt{\varepsilon_{\infty} +2\varepsilon_{m} }$, with $\varepsilon_{\infty}$ and $\omega_{p}$ being the high-frequency permittivity and bulk plasma frequency of the metal, respectively, and $\hbar$ is the Dirac constant.